Shivasaiprasad4520/Full-observability-stack/README.md

 In the middle of Provisioning of grafana the disk is fulled

- then i spinned new volume
+ then i spinned new volume and attached to instances

+ add to disk contiued the process